pnp/modernization/Solutions/PageTransformationUI/docs/upgradeguide.md

 # Upgrade guide

-This guide shows how you can upgrade your Page Transformation UI deployment to the latest bits.
+This guide shows how you can upgrade your Page Transformation UI deployment to the latest bits (= Beta drop).

 ## Preparation